-Personally, I’m looking forward to the rest of 2013, because this is going to be a turning point in the history of private practice for several reasons; the upcoming Medicare changes being the biggest among them.
+I’m looking forward to the rest of 2016, because this is going to be a turning point in the history of private practice for several reasons:

-We need all the help we can get, and software plays a big part because it makes our lives so much easier.
+We need all the help we can get, and physical therapy billing software plays a big part because it makes our lives so much easier.

 When it comes to technology, a lot has changed in the past five years.

 Do you remember laptops that used to look like this, and cost $2000-$2500?

 Here’s how today’s laptops look.
 In fact, they are called ‘ultrabooks’.
 They are relatively less expensive; you can get an ultrabook for $1000-$1200.